Should you host your celebration on a boat?

 Or let’s imagine enjoying a gastronomic restaurant in the historic downtown Stillwater, and then inviting your guests for scenic boat tours and see all the treasure of the Wisconsin shore?

-Other reasonable venue to host a small wedding
+Other reasonable (not to say affordable) venue to host a small wedding

 If you prefer to keep your feet on the Minnesota ground, I can suggest to you three alternative options that you can easily find around Minneapolis that you might consider.